 Small but Mighty

-Don’t let Cawston’s size fool you.
-There is much more here than meets the eye.
+There is much more here than meets the eye in small-town Cawston.
 Nestled in the valley, surrounded by lush agricultural land, 40% of the farms here are certified organic.
 In fact, Cawston is the Organic Farm Capital of Canada!
-The rural landscapes make it popular home for hobby farms, horse ranches and nature enthusiasts.
+This is a stamp of pride for our region, and these cultivators take their craft seriously.
+The rural landscapes make it a popular home for hobby farms, horse ranches and nature enthusiasts.

-Head out on a trail and you’re likely to find almost every terrain imaginable.
-Be prepared because you’ll find everything from small to midsize cactus and sagebrush in a desert like environment to lush sub-alpine meadows.
-Be sure to check with the Keremeos Visitor Centre to find out which trails would be best suited to you.
+Head out on a trail, and you’re likely to find almost every terrain imaginable.
+Be prepared because you’ll find everything from small to midsize cactus and sagebrush in a desert-like environment to lush sub-alpine meadows.
+Be sure to check with the Keremeos Visitor Centre to determine which trails would be best suited to you.

 Wine Away the Day

-There are several great wineries in Cawston (one of them even has a cave!) and a cidery.
-They create award winning beverages that will have you wondering why didn’t discover them sooner.
-Spend your day sipping in the sunshine as you relax on a winery patio.
+There are several great wineries in Cawston (one of them has a tasting cave!) and a cidery.
+They create award-winning fares that will have you wondering why you didn’t discover them sooner.
+Spend your day sipping in the sunshine as you relax on a winery patio or meander through the vineyards.
 Take a guided tour, or get a map from the Visitor Centre and explore on your own.

 Where to Stay in Cawston